VisionEval/VisionEval-Dev/changelog/ipf-fix.md

 ## Overview

 This pull request does a lot of work to make a change that ultimately just inserts one character into one line of code!
-The change fixes a bug in establising a table margins for the iterative proportional fitting framework function.
+The change fixes a bug in establishing table margins for the iterative proportional fitting framework function.
 But the tiny change has the potential to change the results delivered from working models, so it is important to establish a thorough test procedure to call out the differences (as well as a control flag that allows users to select the old behavior if they really need it).

-To support thorough testing and comparison, this pull request also implements an update to the model installation subsystem to allow test models to be created and run but not exposed to end users.
+To support thorough testing and comparison, this pull request also uses recent updates to the model installation subsystem to allow test models to be created and run but not exposed to end users.
 You can (and should) use the mechanism described and implemented here (including the development of the test.R script with functions `test_ipf()` and `compare_ipf()`) as prototypes for building thorough